An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 model: users can specify any type of standard error accepted by

-package: this is done
+vcovHC in the sandwich package: this is done

-by se.type =
+by se.type = (where const is the default).

 Users can also specify a level of uncertainty to the delta method other

-than 0.95; this is done through dM.level
+than 0.95; this is done through dM.level.

 Three final arguments control the output returned to the user.